Where does positive thinking come from?

 7. Learn to expect long-term rewards, even if you can’t notice them immediately.

-Focus on each step, imagine the result of your actions.
+Focus on each step, and imagine the result of your actions.
 Be aware that rewards are unpredictable, and frustration is not a threat to your survival.

 8. Do not give up.